Psychology

 RN to MSN Bridge Program

 Are you a Registered Nurse (RN) with a non-nursing bachelor’s degree?
-Our RN to MSN bridge program allows you to receive your Master of Science in Nursing (MSN) without needing a BSN!
+Our RN to MSN bridge program allows you to receive your Master of Science in Nursing (MSN) for either an Adult/Gerontology Acute Care Nurse Practitioner (A/GACNP) or a Psychiatric/Mental Health Nurse Practitioner (PMHNP) without needing a BSN!

 Employers who have hired our graduates include: